mx-psi/tfg/text/CompSci/04-shor.md

 5. Discard the bottom qubits and measure the top qubits.
 :::

+It is easy to show by applying [@lemma:productrepr] that the algorithm is correct on the case where $\varphi$ has exactly $n$ qubits.
+TODO

+The general proof of correctness relies on TODO.

 :::{.lemma name="Correctness of phase estimation algorith" #lemma:phase}
 Let $U$ be a unitary operator with an eigenvalue $\exp(2\pi i \varphi)$.
 An $n$-bit approximation of $\varphi$ is polynomial-time computable in the quantum black box model ($O(n^2)$)